geudde/attic-chest/pages/13.reference/01.porden/docs.md

 crater.

-t This is the appearance of the interior of the crater, as described by Spal- lanzani ; but succeeding travellers have doubted whether, from his situation in the cave, he could possibly have seen the boiling lava.
+t This is the appearance of the interior of the crater, as described by Spal- lanzani; but succeeding travellers have doubted whether, from his situation in the cave, he could possibly have seen the boiling lava.
 They imagine, that his sight must have been deceived by the vapours in the crater.